OchaOIQ/HYADS/README.md

-# HYA - Highlight Yandex Ads
+# HYADS - Highlight Yandex Ads
 Highlight Ads in Yandex Search

 ## Using